|Contributing IPP Scientists||Francois Corriveau, Nikolina Ilic, Rob McPherson, Steve Robertson, Randall Sobie, Richard Teuscher|

 |Accelerator||Large Hadon Collider (LHC)|

-The Canadian ATLAS group has been an active contributor to ATLAS since the formation of the collaboration.
-The team is comprised of phyicists from Alberta, Carleton, McGill, Montreal, Regina, Simon Fraser, TRIUMF, Toronto, UBC, Victoria and York.
-There are more than 150 CAnadian physicists involved, including 40 senior scientists.
+The Canadian ATLAS group has been an active contributor to the ATLAS experiment since the collaboration’s inception in 1992.
+The team is made up of IPP member physicists from the following universities: Alberta, Carleton, McGill, Montreal, Regina, Simon Fraser, Toronto, UBC, Victoria and York, as well as the TRIUMF laboratory.
+More than 150 Canadian physicists are involved, including 40 senior scientists.